walterthesmart/SmartContract-Auditor-Agent/DEPLOYMENT_GUIDE.md

 - Check Vercel build logs for specific errors
 - Ensure all dependencies are properly listed in `package.json`
 - Verify environment variables are set correctly in Vercel dashboard
-- If you see "Module not found" errors, check that all imports use relative paths instead of TypeScript path mappings
+- If you see "Module not found" errors, check that TypeScript path mappings are configured correctly in tsconfig.json
-- For monorepo deployments, ensure Vercel is configured to build from the correct directory
+- For monorepo deployments, ensure `vercel.json` has the correct `rootDirectory` setting